plone/volto/docs/source/developer-guidelines/icons.md

 # Icons

 Volto has a pre-defined set of SVG icons from the Pastanaga UI icon system.
-They are available under [Volto icons](https://github.com/plone/volto/tree/master/src/icons).
+You can find them in the code repo in [here](https://github.com/plone/volto/tree/master/src/icons).
+They are also browseable in https://pastanaga.io/icons/.

 The following example shows how to display one of these icons.